If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Dedicated Server Hosting

-Till now whatever hosting type we have discussed shares the server resources among different users.
+Till now, whatever hosting type we have discussed shares the server resources among different users.
 But in Dedicated server hosting, it’s an altogether different story.

 Here, you rent the whole server ( Sometimes a couple of servers), and no one else is allowed to share it.
 It’s all yours.

-When You Should Choose Dedicate Server Hosting?
+When Should You Choose Dedicated Server Hosting?

 - Getting an enormous amount of traffic